principal theological seminary of the Anglican

 Catholic See of Utrecht, granted autonomy by the Holy See in 1145.

-The Imperial Patriarchate, Anglican Rite Roman Catholic Church is in
+The Anglican Patriarchate, Anglican Rite Roman Catholic Church is in

 consultative status with the United Nations Economic and Social